Missing Exec’s Husband Now Hit With Murder Charge

-Massachusetts authorities on Tuesday charged Brian Walshe with murder, nearly two weeks after his real estate executive wife mysteriously vanished.
+Massachusetts authorities on Tuesday announced murder charges against Brian Walshe, nearly two weeks after his real estate executive wife mysteriously vanished.

-Ana Walshe, 39, disappeared without a trace on Jan.
+Ana Walshe, a 39-year-old mother of three, disappeared without a trace on Jan.
 1. Her husband at first cooperated with police, but on Jan.
 9 was charged with impeding the investigation and detained on $500,000 bond.
 Norfolk County District Attorney Michael W. Morrissey said in a statement that Walshe, who has been jailed since his earlier arrest, could be arraigned in court on the murder charge as soon as 9 a.m.
 Wednesday.

 Walshe, a 47-year-old tax consultant and convicted art fraudster who pleaded guilty in 2021 to unloading a pair of bogus Andy Warhol paintings on an unsuspecting art dealer for $80,000, told investigators that his wife left early in the morning on New Year’s Day for her job in Washington, D.C., after she was called into work for an emergency.